 Mali is one of the poorest countries in the world.
 Without access to safe water communities are unable to take their first essential step out of poverty.

 people in Mali don't have access to safe water.
-Over a third of the population.

 12 million people don't have access to adequate sanitation in Mali.

 Over 4,000 children under five die every year from diarrhoeal diseases caused by unsafe water and poor sanitation in Mali.

 Mali is a large, landlocked country in Western Africa, two thirds of which is desert.
 Despite exporting cotton and other resources across African and beyond, the country is one of the world's poorest.

 Irregular rainfall and political instability have left communities in Mali without basic services such as a water supply and toilets, with serious health impacts.
 Over 4,000 children die before the age of five because of diarrhoeal deaths caused by poor water and sanitation.

 Work is hard to find and many people lack a basic education.
 Even when employment opportunities are available, in agriculture or fishing, there is little time to work or study after walking long distances for water.

 WaterAid has been working in Mali since 2000.
 Over the last decade we have worked with local partners and influenced decision-makers to help more than 205,000 people access safe water and more than 208,000 people access safe sanitation.